- year built

 The Coral Discoverer, formerly known as Oceanic Discoverer, sets the benchmark for small ship cruising in Australia.
 She continues to raise the bar in expedition cruising in the Southern Hemisphere.
 Accommodating just 72 guests in 36 spacious staterooms and with a cruising speed of 10-12 knots, her shallow draft allows access to the most isolated and remote locations of Australia (including the Great Barrier Reef), beyond the reach of other ships.
 Guests enjoy a uniquely Australian onboard atmosphere, with stylish furnishings, generous decks and the latest of modern facilities.

 Coral Discoverer Review

 AdventureSmith Explorations’ Coral Discoverer review includes a detailed description of the vessel including deck plans and a photo gallery.
 Our small ship cruise experts have been aboard the Coral Discoverer firsthand.
-Please read our Coral Discoverer review below then contact our experts to compare the Coral Discoverer with other with other small cruise ships and yachts offering Australia cruises and New Zealand cruises.
+Please read our Coral Discoverer review below then contact our experts to compare the Coral Discoverer with other with other small cruise ships and yachts offering Australia cruises.